labcif/Garmin-Connect-API-Extractor/README.md

 This method is not 100% reliable and may stop working at any time.
 Also it is not guaranteed that the token extracted is still valid.

+Also make sure you are only accessing data that you have permission (e.g. your own account).
+This script connects to the Garmin Connect
+Servers, by using this script you are accepting the responsibilities for you own actions such at it is with any open source tool.

 ## Authors

 Script created by Fabian Nunes for my Master's thesis, under the supervision of Prof. Dr. Miguel Frade and Prof. Dr. Patrício Rodrigues in Polytechnic Institute of Leiria.